systematic-magic/AgingPMC/research_papers_html.rst

 2.2.
 Check that there are NO street addresses and house numbers included in affiliation.

 2.3.
 Check that country and city names are present in affiliation.
+State is also required in U.S. affiliations.

 2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters).